-The Board shall consist of approximately 20-25 members.
-The Department Chair, a representative from the Advancement Office, and student representative will serve as ex-officio members of the Board; members of the Department faculty may also serve in an ex-officio capacity.
+The Board shall consist of 20-25 members.
+The Department Chair, a representative from the Advancement Office, and student representatives will serve as ex-officio members of the Board; members of the Department faculty may also serve in an ex-officio capacity.

-Newly appointed members shall begin their term with the first regular meeting of the Board following appointment by the Chair - typically at the fall semester meeting.
+Newly appointed members will begin their term with the first regular meeting of the Board following appointment by the Chair – typically at the fall semester meeting.

-Board members will be elected to 3-year renewable terms, and may not serve more than two (2) consecutive terms.
-To the extent practical, terms are to be staggered such that approximately one third of the Board will begin a new or renewed term each year.
+Board members will be elected to 3-year renewable terms and may not serve more than two (2) consecutive terms, unless an exception is granted by the Board Chair and Department Chair.
+To the extent practicable, terms are to be staggered such that approximately one third of the Board will begin a new or renewed term each year.
 In special cases (e.g., where a constituent organization should remain represented), the Chair and Executive Committee may recommend that a member be reappointed beyond the two-term limit.

-In addition to the Chair and Vice Chair, Committee Chairs and the Chair of the Department will comprise the Board Executive Committee.
+The Board Chair, Vice Chair, Committee Chairs, and the Chair of the Department will comprise the Board Executive Committee.
 The Executive Committee shall conduct business of the Board between regular meetings.

-The Board Chair, in consultation with the Executive Committee, shall prepare the agenda for each regular meeting.
-The agenda shall be distributed to all members of the Board 10 days prior to each regular meeting.
+The Board Chair, in consultation with the Executive Committee, shall prepare the agenda for each regular Board meeting.
+The agenda shall be distributed to all members of the Board at least 10 days prior to each regular meeting.

-If a position on the Executive Committee becomes vacant mid-term, the President will appoint an interim officer to fill the remainder of the term.
-If the office of President becomes vacant in mid-term, the Vice President will assume that office and the Executive Committee will appoint an interim Vice President.
+If a position on the Executive Committee becomes vacant mid-term, the Chair will appoint an interim officer to fill the remainder of the term.
+If the office of Board Chair becomes vacant in mid-term, the Vice Chair will assume that office and the Executive Committee will appoint an interim Vice Chair.

 Unless otherwise provided, all members of the Board shall be expected to serve on committees.
 Additionally, faculty members of the Department, other University faculty or staff, and other external stakeholders may be asked to serve the various committees as coordinators and/or resource persons.